Robert L. Duncan

 Duncan also was a law partner at Crenshaw, Dupree and Milam in Lubbock for more than 25 years.
 He advised clients in insurance law and commercial litigation, among many others areas of his legal practice, and remains ‘of counsel’ for the law firm.

 Duncan is a lifelong West Texan.
 He was raised in Vernon, Texas.
 He is the only son of five children born to Frank L. Duncan and Robena Formby Duncan.
 Duncan and his family have a rich heritage with Texas Tech University.
-His uncle, Marshall Formby, and cousin, Clint Formby, both served on the Texas Tech Board of Regents.
+His uncle, Marshall Formby, and cousin, Clint Formby, both served on the Texas Tech University System Board of Regents.

 Duncan received his bachelor’s degree in agricultural economics from Texas Tech University in 1976.
 While completing his undergraduate degree, he served as the student body president.
 Duncan received his doctorate of jurisprudence from the Texas Tech University School of Law in 1981.